trel/irods_client_http_api/README.md

 To run the containerized server, you need to provide a configuration file at the correct location.
 If you do not have a configuration file already, see [Configuration](#configuration) for details.

-Assuming you have a valid configuration file, you can launch the server by running the following command:
+To launch the server, run the following command:
 ```bash
 docker run -d --rm --name irods_http_api \
     -v /path/to/config/file:/config.json:ro \